YV3399/E-jet-family-YV/Documentation/guide.markdown

 file will not work as-is, but if you want to use it for the E-Jet, you can simply un-gzip it.

+To check which nav data has been loaded, consult the FMS "NAV IDENT" page.
+It should show an indication of the loaded dataset, as well as the date range of validity, based on the self-reported AIRAC cycle in the loaded file, if any.
+If no file has been loaded, this will be reported as "19SEP 16OCT/13", and "FG-MINIMAL", indicating that only basic navigation data is available (no airways).
+If you have an awy.dat from Navigraph, it will be reported as "NAVIGRAPH", with dates corresponding to the reported AIRAC cycle; awy.dat files from XPlane will also work, and report as "AWYXP700" or similar.

 ## Electronic Flight Bag (EFB)

 The EFB is a virtual tablet that can be used to view charts in PDF format.
 See